LukeBayler/cogserv-working-repo-LukeBayler/java/computer-vision/describe-image/README.md

 # Sample Code for Describing Images with Computer Vision

-This sample code shows you how to describe images with Computer Vision.
+This sample code shows you how to describe images with the Computer Vision API.

 ## Contents